ajinkya-kulkarni/PyHistology/README.md

-## PyHistology Color Space Segmentation
+## Color Space Segmentation using PyHistology

 PyHistology is a package for color space segmentation of a user-uploaded 2D RGB image using the PyHistology package.
 It uses colorspace-based segmentation to analyze histopathology images.
 With the help of this package, you can easily calculate the amount of staining present in histopathology images.
 The application is also available as a Streamlit app and provides an interactive user interface with sliders, file uploaders, and progress bars.